Global leaders condemn assassination attempt targeting former US President Donald Trump

 India

-India’s Prime Minister Narendra Modi said on X that he was deeply concerned by "the attack on my friend.”
+India’s Prime Minister Narendra Modi he was deeply concerned by "the attack on my friend.”

 “Strongly condemn the incident.
-Violence has no place in politics and democracies,” he said.
-“Our thoughts and prayers are with the family of the deceased, those injured and the American people.”
+Violence has no place in politics and democracies,” he wrote on X.

 Israel